MobyDickDick/TinyLanguage/docs/language_spec.md

 - [x] Add a dedicated grammar test suite that parses the EBNF samples above and ensures parser parity with `tiny_language_parser.py`.
 - [x] Document reserved keywords vs. identifiers with examples for `NAME_or_kw` usage (e.g., method names that are keywords).
 - [x] Expand the grammar section with a concise lexer/token table (operators, symbols, literal forms) and link to the lexer source.
+- [x] Document comment syntax and string escape sequences in the lexer/token reference.